dimi-gu/Hierarchical-Risk-Parity/README.md

 # Hierarchical-Risk-Parity

-A Python/Jupyter implementation of **Hierarchical Risk Parity (HRP)** with rolling out-of-sample backtesting, transaction-cost modelling, portfolio diagnostics, and comparison against traditional allocation strategies.
+A Python/Jupyter implementation of **Hierarchical Risk Parity (HRP)** portfolio with rolling out-of-sample backtesting, transaction-cost modelling, portfolio diagnostics, and comparison against traditional allocation strategies.

 The notebook implements the HRP algorythm portfolio introduced by Marcos López de Prado and compares it with: